Egypt jails key figures of 2011 uprising

 They included Alaa Abdel Fattah, a prominent blogger who is also in detention awaiting trial for violating the protest law.

-Ahmed Maher is a founder of the April 6 movement, one of the groups that used social media to organize against Mubarak.
+Ahmed Maher is a founder of the April 6 movement, one of the groups that used social media to organise against Mubarak.
 He was nominated for the Nobel Peace Prize in 2011.

 "It's very significant.
 It's not the first time we've seen Douma arrested and facing trial ... but we haven't see high-profile activists actually sentenced to such a lengthy sentence," said Heba Morayef, Egypt director with Human Rights Watch.